nicm42/100-days-of-code-v2/log4.md

 **Day 23: 16th August 2021**
 Getting the Frontend Mentor project on Vercel was a complete nightmare.
 It just kept giving me errors, which I don't get on my computer, but the only fixes I could find were related to my computer (and didn't help).
 Netlify was just as bad, so there's something going on there.
 In the end I just took the dist folder out of gitignore so it didn't have to do the build step, but I don't know what it's problem was.
 After spending all that time on it, adding it to Frontend Mentor and updating the readme will have to wait until tomorrow.

+**Day 24: 17th August 2021**
+I updated the readme for the FEM project.
+But couldn't submit the solution.
+The page either refreshed to give me the filling in option or just thought about it for ages.
+Having tried in two browsers, I gave up.
+Something is obviously wrong at their end.
+I'll try again tomorrow, but if it doesn't work then, then it'll just have to remain unsubmitted.